Ibasen's 430-year history

 Currently

-Ibasen is committed to the preservation of traditional Japanese culture, especially Edo culture, and incorporates Edo designs and colors into the design of its products.
-Our materials are carefully selected domestic bamboo, Japanese paper, and fibers, and these are then commercialized by the hands of skilled craftsmen.
+Our company focuses on the inheritance of Japanese traditional culture, especially Edo culture, and incorporates Edo designs and colors into the design of our products.
+Our materials are carefully selected domestic bamboo, Japanese paper, and fibers, and these materials are commercialized by skilled craftsmen.

 In addition, through 430 years of business, we value the bonds between people, and we are committed to being a company that is useful to the community and society, putting the trust of our customers first.